This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 ‘No, they won’t do.
 You need to be sure you will be fully certified.
 You don’t want to make it harder down the line.’ she summarised as I researched the multiple outlets available in Bali to study at.

-The Professional Association of Diving Instructors (PADI) of which she was certified by is the world’s largest organisation that specialises in training new scuba divers.
+The Professional Association of Diving Instructors (PADI), which certified her, is the world’s largest organisation that specialises in training new scuba divers.
 With over 135,000 members worldwide, she assured me it was the best option to do my course with as their material is solid, the exam standards are higher and being the leading organisation globally meant no matter what far-flung corner I went to dive in down the line, my qualifications would still be recognised.

-So essentially, make sure you pick an instructor and diver training academy that ticks those boxes.
-While there might be cheaper alternatives available, the last place you want to find out you’ve made the wrong choice is at 20-metres underwater.
+So, make sure you pick an instructor and diver training academy that ticks those boxes.
+While cheaper alternatives might be available, the last place you want to find out you’ve made the wrong choice is 20 meters underwater.
 I recently took my mum to get certified (although it turns out diving was not for her), and I made sure she picked a PADI instructor, too.

-Discovery Dives offer a chance to either practice in a pool, or as an open water dive, and are an excellent introduction to make sure scuba is for you before committing to a course.
-That said, I was so nervous when I did my discovery dive I don’t think I really got the most out of being underwater until I had completed a handful of certified dives.
+Discovery Dives offer a chance to either practice in a pool or as an open water dive and are an excellent introduction to make sure scuba is for you before committing to a course.
+That said, I was so nervous when I did my discovery dive I don’t think I got the most out of being underwater until I had completed a handful of certified dives.

 Is Scuba Diving safe?

 As with any adventure activity, a certain level of risk is involved.
 You might need to check if your travel insurance covers scuba diving, for example, if you plan on taking your Open Water Course while abroad.
 Still, I would always vote to combine it with a vacation to warm tropical waters so you can learn in a thinner wetsuit.